-Getting a loan is easy, right?
-You apply for the loan, you send in some paperwork, someone appraises the home, and if your credit is OK, a little bit later, you get a mortgage.
+Getting a mortgage is easy, right?
+You apply for the loan, you send in some paperwork, someone appraises the home, if your credit is OK, a little bit later you get a mortgage.
 Right?
 It should be that easy, I agree.
 We have the technology and desire in place to make the mortgage process easy, I believe.
-The problem with assuming you can shop anywhere, call anyone, and get a loan through any source is that the above is not only not true, the truth is completely the opposite.
-Getting a mortgage has become the most arcane, complicated, minutia filled experience ever.
+But getting a mortgage has become the most arcane, complicated, minutia filled experience ever.
 It is worse than going to the Department of Motor Vehicles, by far.

-Client: Brian, we are thinking of refinancing, again.
-You helped us with the loan to purchase the place and our last refinance, so I wanted to check in with you and see if we should do it again.
+Brian, we are thinking of refinancing, again.
+You helped us with the loan to purchase the place and our last refinance.
+So I wanted to check in with you and see if we should do it again.

-Brian: Yes, it looks like you can save over $320 a month, so I think it is wise to do it again.
+Yes, it looks like you can save over $320 a month.
+I think it is wise to do it again.
 The recapture period on the closing costs is only 11 months, which is pretty good since you believe that you will live there for 10 more years.
-The rate is 3.625% with 0 points, and I think you recall how to get the process started from the last time.
+The rate is 3.625% with 0 points.
+I think you recall how to get the process started from the last time?
 Let me know if you have any other questions.

-Brian: No, we cannot match rates, especially not from an out of state, online lender.
-There are a myriad of problems with those sorts of lenders involving delays, lack of responsiveness, appraisal problems and underwriting hassles since they do not know our local marketplace.
-The transaction has become so complicated, there are really a lot of other factors to ask them about, like their closing costs, turn times, how they’ll source a local appraiser, where they do their underwriting, etc.
+No, we cannot match rates, especially not from an out of state online lender.
+There are a myriad of problems with those sorts of lenders involving delays, lack of responsiveness, appraisal problems, and underwriting hassles since they do not know our local marketplace.
+The transaction has become so complicated, there are really a lot of other factors to ask them about.
+Did you ask about their closing costs, turn times, how they’ll source a local appraiser, where they do their underwriting, etc.

 Three months later: